 - Manual execution - by clicking on Run in the Action column, users can start the execution manually.
 They can also select the import method, which can be different than the one used for scheduled execution.

-- Scheduled execution - execution will be run periodically after after specified amount of time.
+- Scheduled execution - execution will be run periodically after a specified amount of time.

 Users can also cancel the next scheduled execution by clicking on the date in the column Schedule and confirming the cancellation.
 Please note this will only cancel the execution and it won't delete it.
 After running the execution manually, the schedule will be restored.
 To delete the scheduled execution completely, users have to edit the cube and delete the Execution schedule.

 Limits for concurrent cube executions are available since BellaDati 2.9.18

 Since the number of cubes could be large, there is a limit to the number of cubes that will be executed at the same time.
 By default, the number of concurrent cube executions is 5.
 To change it, open Configuration in Administration.
 The setting Import executor pool size defines this limit.